Taxi Drivers Licence

 Step 4 - The Knowledge Test

 All drivers, whether hackney carriage or private hire, will have to pass a verbal knowledge test.
-The test consists of 15 questions covering customer care, highway code, Council Policy and basic numeracy.
-12 correct answers are required for a pass.
+The test consists of fifteen questions covering customer care, highway code, council Policy and basic numeracy.
+Three attempts are permitted at the verbal test within a twelve-month period, with a minimum six-month gap between the third attempt and any subsequent attempt.

 Step 5 - The Licence